deuch/ai-services-with-containers/README.md

 ## Why ?

 Ai Services on containers from Azure are a way to use prebuilt models on premise without sending datas to Azure.
+Some Security aspects need to be handle like HTTPS and Authentication.
+This repo will help you to deploy ai services in container in a safe manner for demo purpose or inspiration for production usage.

 ## How it works ?